jfdenise/wildfly-graal/README.md

 # wildfly-graal

 * Nothing in the classpath
-* Load what needs to be loaded at build time (in a pre-main)
+* Start the server suspended at build time.
+Capture what we can.
-* Then run the server in main.
+* Then run the server at runtime.

 # Install latest graalvm (JDK25)